apid/apid/README.md

 To update the build dependencies and release, follow this process:

 1. Update `glide.yaml` to the correct versions
+2. `rm glide.lock`
-2. Run `glide up --strip-vendor`
+3. Run `glide up --strip-vendor`
-3. `go build` to verify the result
+4. `go build` and verify the result
-4. Check in
+5. Commit (should be glide.yaml, glide.lock, and vendor changes)
+6. Add a Git label on the commit for the version of the release (use semver, ie. "1.2.3")
-5. Push a git label to Github to cause Travis to create a release
+7. Push commit and label to Github to cause Travis to create a release and attach binaries for OS X and Linux
+8. Once the release has been created, you may edit it on Github to add release notes

 #### Notes on release process